squinkylabs/SquinkyVCV/docs/mix8.md

 8 channel mixer - improved 8-CH Mixer

+**Note that we now have the Form expandable mixer.
+It has more features that Mixer-8, and can be expanded to any number of inputs, in multiples of four.
+Details [here](./form.md).**

 ![Mixer-8 Panel](./mixer-8.png)

 This module started with a very simple idea.
 Make a mixer based the popular AS 8-CH Mixer, and fix the problems with it.
 The problems we saw being the extremely high CPU usage, and the absence of anti-pop on the mutes.